Columbus Air Conditioning Tips: Cleaning Your AC Condenser in Three Easy Steps

 Keeping your Columbus air conditioning unit clean can help to maintain efficiency levels and prevent repair needs.
 It can also help the system last longer and improve indoor air quality.
 Because the condenser is part of the outside unit, it’s constantly exposed to outside dust, dirt, and yard debris.
 Therefore, it is very important that you take the time to thoroughly clean the condenser coil and fan.
 Remember, before you clean any part of your AC system, always turn off all the power to the unit.

 If you aren’t sure how to locate the condenser, feel free to call Quality Air Heating and Air Conditioning, and we can tell you where to find it and provide a few cleaning tips.
 In general, you can clean the air conditioning condenser unit in three, easy-to-follow steps, which are outlined below:

-- Always start by ensuring that there’s nothing blocking the airflow to the unit.
-You may have to trim low braches or prune back bushes that are obstructing the airflow.
+Always start by ensuring that there’s nothing blocking the airflow to the unit.
+You may have to trim low branches or prune back bushes that are obstructing the airflow.
 Clear away any dead grass clippings, or weeds that have grown up around the unit.

 If you do happen to notice physical damage while cleaning your outdoor condenser unit, call Quality Air Heating and Air Conditioning so that we can send one of our HVAC technicians to assess the damage or make any necessary repairs.